Monday, February 23, 2026

 Azaelle could not have been nicer and I hope she too is able to find success in wrestling.
 From when the documentary was filmed in 2022 & 2023 to today she has clearly worked hard and cut weight.

 I was very excited to get home and watch the documentary, and it did not disappoint!
-I very well done, you get attached to each of them and route for their success.
+It is very well done, you get attached to each of them and route for their success.
 I wish it was longer.
 I would have loved some bonus footage on the DVD.

 Using cagematch I was able to find figure out the dates and locates of the match footage that was shown in the feature.
 There are matches from, NSPW: North Shore Pro Wrestling, FCL: Federation Canadienne de Lutte, IWS: International Wrestling Syndicate, and C4: Capital City Championship Combat.
 I have listed the matches in the order that they appear in the documentary.